OdairPianta/pvalidator/README.md

 * Requiredif: check if exist value if
 * Same: value must be same
 * Size string: value size check
+* Minimum date time: parse string and check is date is after the minimum
+* maximum date time: parse string and check is date is before the maximum
+* Size string: value size check

 ## packages.yaml
 ```yaml